spatialos/online-services/docs/content/services-packages/overview.md

 * **Gateway-internal**

-    Used by the Gateway, Gateway-internal is the matcher-facing interface to the matchmaking service.
-Exposes a `GatewayInternal` gRPC API - with the default configuration this is only exposed to other services on the Kubernetes cluster.
+    Gateway-internal is the matcher-facing interface to the matchmaking service.
+It exposes a `GatewayInternal` gRPC API - with the default configuration, this is only exposed to other services on the Kubernetes cluster.

     - [Proto definition](http://github.com/spatialos/online-services/tree/master/services/proto/gateway/gateway_internal.proto)
     - [Service implementation (C#)](http://github.com/spatialos/online-services/tree/master/services/csharp/GatewayInternal)<br><br>